 "'They tell me you're master of the old time fiddle'.
 I said, 'Now, mister, they ain't nobody mastered the fiddle.
 Ther's notes in that fiddle ain't nobody found.'
-I said, 'Ther's music in that thing that'll be there when Gabriel toots his horn.'"
+I said, 'Ther's music in that thing that'll be there when Gabriel toots his horn.'

 Today's assignment: tattoo removal clinic.
 The process is not as magical as it sounds: it's not painless and it doesn't exactly "remove" the tattoo.
 In fact, immediately after treatment, the outline of the tattoo actually becomes edematous and is thus more prominent and reddened.
 The surrounding skin becomes inflamed, apparently with the sensation of having been burned.
 Eventually, after several treatments, the tattoo fades - sometimes completely.
 Other times, there is a shadow, scar, hypo or hyper pigmentation.
 One guy who was having treatment on six (6!) tats revealed where another of his tattoos had been, and there was no sign.
 So, it works, depending on a person's skin integrity, the quality of the tattoo (do-it-yourself = yikes!) and the immune system.
 The way it works is that a laser sends short impulses of light into the epidermis; the light is absorbed and breaks the pigment from the ink in the tattoo into smaller particles that can be removed by the immune system.
 Varying wavelengths are used in order to deliver the best possible ink removal.